Moka Pot vs. French Press – Old School Coffee Maker Showdown

 You'll typically find them crafted from aluminium or stainless steel because they must be placed on your range-top stove to brew - flame or no flame.

-The magic behind the Moka pot is its brew method.
+The magic behind the Moka pot is in its brew method.
 The pot is divided into three chambers: one for water, one for grounds and one for the final product.
 The pot is placed on your stove, and the bottom is filled with hot water.

 As the water begins to boil, the steam pressure pushes the water upward through the coffee grounds.
 The extracted coffee is then sent up through a spout and sprayed into the top of the pot.